+Hinduism is the third largest religion in the world.
+It is estimated to have nearly a billion followers.
 Unlike other religions, Hinduism has no founder and no common creed or doctrine.
 Most prevalent among Asian Indians, the religion teaches that God is within each being and object in the universe and also transcends every being and object.
 It teaches that the essence of each soul is divine; and that the purpose of life is to become aware of that divine essence.

 The Hindu gods and goddesses can be called on to help.
 Their goal is to help believers transcend the world as it is ordinarily perceived and realize the divine presence.
 The many forms of Hindu worship, ritual and meditation are intended to lead the soul toward the direct experience of God or Self.

 Although the physical body dies, the individual soul has no beginning and no end.
-It may pass to another reincarnation depending on one’s karma (the consequences of one’s actions over lifetimes).
+It may pass to another through reincarnation, depending on one’s karma (the consequences of one’s actions over lifetimes).
 If the soul has realized the true nature of reality, it may become one with the Brahman, the “One.”